ronbentley1/Lets-Make-Music/README.md

 Repeats

 Often a section of a score is repeated.
 Rather than duplicating the same set and series of notes/rests it can be helpful to use labels and the (dreaded) goto statement.
-To do this it will be necessary to detect if a section of the score has been repeated or not.
-This can be managed using a simple variable which has one of two states - 0 if the repeat section has not yet been repeated and 1 otherwise.
+To do this it will be necessary to detect if a section of the score has already been repeated or not.
+This can be managed using a simple variable which has one of two states - 'false' if the repeat section has not yet been repeated and 'true' otherwise.
 For example:

 ...

-uint8_t repeated = 0;
+bool repeated = false;

 ...
 repeat_1: